Distillers’ attempt to fill sanitizer void threatened by FDA red tape

 Scott Harris has been fielding calls from hospitals, police departments and emergency response stations asking for alcohol amid the coronavirus crisis.

-Mr. Harris, co-founder of Catoctin Creek distillery in Purcellville, Virginia, has been eager to oblige, converting 55 gallons of disposal alcohol he already had into hand sanitizer, and ordering another 1,000 gallons from his supplier.
+Mr. Harris, co-founder of Catoctin Creek distillery in Purcellville, Virginia, has been eager to oblige, converting 55 gallons of disposal alcohol he already had into hand sanitizer and ordering another 1,000 gallons from his supplier.
 As one of those with easy access to alcohol, the key ingredient in sanitizer, he says he felt a “moral responsibility” to step up.

 Hundreds of distillers from Hyattsville to Huntington Beach are doing the same thing, curtailing their brand-label production of whiskey, vodka and other spirits and joining in a nationwide sanitizer surge.
 It had been one of the country’s coronavirus success stories — an industry stepping up amid the crisis — and has drawn glowing press coverage from across the country.